deanwraith/recycling/README.md

 ![Navigation bar with menu open](https://github.com/deanwraith/recycling/blob/master/assets/images/readme-images/navigation%20bar%202.png)

 * Home Page Images
-    * The home page will consist of 4 or 5 images that will scroll from left to right to catch the users attention.
+    * The home page will consist of a hero image that will extend the width of the page catch the users attention.
     * There will also be a inspirational quote that will be under the images to help in inspiring the user to start using these concepts.

 ![Cover image of children picking up trash and inspirational quote](https://github.com/deanwraith/recycling/blob/master/assets/images/readme-images/cover%20image%20and%20quote.png)

 * 3R's Section
     * The 3R’s section will give the user a visual break down of the best way to live more sustainably and environmentally friendly.
-There will be a color and image distinction for each section.
+There will be a color and text distinction for each section.
-    * Each block section and title will link to the specific page associated with the title and there will be a short history and description of the concept.
+    * Each block section will have a flip functionality that when flipped by hovering the mouse over the card there will be additional information on the back.

 ![Summary section for Reuse, Reduse and Recycle](https://github.com/deanwraith/recycling/blob/master/assets/images/readme-images/3rs%20section.png)